 Microsoft Fabric allows healthcare organisations to unify information within a single cloud environment.
 It’s a genuine step forward for providers building a cloud-first healthcare data strategy.
 The platform delivers reliable healthcare data integration with Microsoft Fabric and real-time healthcare data analytics that reach clinicians and analysts simultaneously.

-Built on Microsoft Cloud for Healthcare, the solution integrates seamlessly with existing clinical systems while providing the foundation for advanced analytics and AI capabilities.
+Built on Microsoft Cloud for Healthcare, the solution integrates seamlessly with existing clinical systems whilst providing the foundation for advanced analytics and AI capabilities.

 In this blog, we’ll explore how Microsoft Fabric healthcare interoperability is shaping the future of connected healthcare across NHS Trusts and private hospitals alike.